splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-guided-tour/3-05-fly-escape.md

         Handle Input

         Update the game
-            if not fly appeared, and Timer Ticks of the GAME_TIMER > appearAtTime Make the fly appear
+            if not fly appeared, and Timer Ticks of the GAME_TIMER > appear_at_time Make the fly appear
                 Give it a new position
-                Set escapeAtTime to a random time 2 to 7 seconds in the future else if the fly has appeared, and the GAME_TIMER ticks are > escapeAtTime Remove the fly - set flyAppeared to false Set appearAtTime to a random time 1 to 3 seconds in the future
+                Set escape_at_time to a random time 2 to 7 seconds in the future else if the fly has appeared, and the GAME_TIMER ticks are > escape_at_time Remove the fly - set fly_appeared to false Set appear_at_time to a random time 1 to 3 seconds in the future

         Draw the game
         Process Events